cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/account-security/scim-setup.md

 By connecting a System for Cross-domain Identity Management (SCIM) provider, you can provision access to the Cloudflare dashboard on a per-user basis.

-Currently, we only provide SCIM support for Microsoft Entra Active Directory and Okta in Self-Hosted Access applications.
+Currently, we only provide SCIM support for Microsoft Entra and Okta in Self-Hosted Access applications.

 For more information about SCIM support, refer to the [Announcing SCIM support for Cloudflare Access & Gateway](https://blog.cloudflare.com/access-and-gateway-with-scim/) blog post.